ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

 |0x5f5e10b|`0B E1 F5 05` | byte (bool)
 |0x5f5e10c|`0C E1 F5 05` | string (NULL Terminated)

-Last 8 bytes of the value for each key is the Timestamp for the setting change.
+Last 8 bytes of the value for each key is the 18-digit Win32 FILETIME Timestamp for the setting change.

 | KeyName | Type | Notes |
 |---|---|---|